WPManageNinja/fluent-affiliate-docs/guide/integrations/easy-digital-downloads-integration-with-fluentaffiliate.md

 A pop-up will arrive where you'll find important settings to manage how affiliate commissions are handled.
 You can enable or disable these options based on your preferences.

-**Affiliate With Discount Coupon**: If this option is enabled (checked), affiliates will earn a commission on sales even when a discount coupon is applied and reduces the purchase price.
+**Affiliate on Discount Coupon**: If this option is enabled (checked), affiliates will earn a commission on sales even when a discount coupon is applied and reduces the purchase price.

 If disabled (unchecked), no commission will be paid on transactions where a coupon is used.